mjordan/islandora_pid_alias/README.md

 ## Introduction

 A first attempt at addressing https://github.com/Islandora-CLAW/CLAW/issues/822.
 Create a URL alias for a node from its Islandora 7.x path (e.g. `/islandora/PID`), if the PID field is populated in the Drupal 8 node.
-If the PID field is not present or populated, it does nothing.
+If the PID field is not present or not populated, it does nothing.

 ## Requirements